Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Backpackers Mural: Just outside Australia Post on Maryland Street, you’ll find this artwork which depicts the backpackers who come to town to help pick the crops.

-Public Toilets Around Town: Funnily enough, a popular place to find some bright and colourful murals are the public toilets around town.
-Check out the toilets behind Farley Street Piazza, Brock Park, the Lions Club on Wallangarra Road and Storm King Dam.
+Public Toilets Around Town: Funnily enough, public toilets around town are a popular place to find bright and colourful murals.
+Check out the toilets behind Farley Street Piazza, Brock Park, the Lions Club on Wallangarra Road, and Storm King Dam.

 Location: See above